onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 we will be error correcting how we do error correction

-"When exposing a crime is treated as committing a crime, you are being ruled by criminals" - Edward Snowden
+> "When exposing a crime is treated as committing a crime, you are being ruled by criminals" - Edward Snowden

+> "Intelligence is problem solving out of distribution." - [Joscha Bach](https://x.com/Plinz/status/2044453676623007880?s=20)

+artemis photos - look at earth - there are no borders - we are one species you dummies